Surface groups are flexibly stable: Quantitatively capping off surfaces with boundary

 \subsection{Surfaces with locally convex boundary}

 We point out the following consequence of Lemma \ref{lem:lifting local isometry} and of the Cartan--Hadamard theorem. \begin{lemma} Let $R$ be a surface with boundary.
+Then the boundary $\partial R$ is locally convex and $R$ is isometrically embedded in some cover of $S$ if and only if $R$ admits a local isometry to $S$. \end{lemma}

+Here we use the term \emph{local isometry} in the metric space rather than Riemannian geometry sense.

-Then the boundary $\partial R$ is locally convex and $R$ is isometrically embedded in some cover of $S$ if and only if $R$ admits a local isometry to $S$. \end{lemma} \begin{proof} If $R$ is isometrically embedded in some cover $ p : C \to S$ and its boundary $\partial R$ is locally convex then the restriction of $p$ to $R$ is a local isometry.
+\begin{proof}[Proof of Lemma \ref{lem:local isometry and locally convex boundary}] If $R$ is isometrically embedded in some cover $ p : C \to S$ and its boundary $\partial R$ is locally convex then the restriction of $p$ to $R$ is a local isometry.

 Conversely assume that $R$ admits a local isometry $f$ into $S$.
 This implies that the boundary $\partial R$ is locally convex.
 The map $f_* : \pi_1(R) \to \pi_1(C)$ is injective and $f$ lifts to an isometric embedding $F : \widetilde{R} \to \widetilde{S} \cong \mathbb{H}$ of the universal covers according to Lemma \ref{lem:lifting local isometry}.
 The map $F$ descends to an isometric embedding of $R$ into the cover of $S$ that corresponds to the subgroup $f_* \pi_1(R) \le \pi_1(S)$. \end{proof}